 We hope the scandal and allegations revolving around UDF have a happy ending.
 History tells us, however, that it probably won’t.
 If you have invested in any United Development Funding investment, call us immediately.
 Invested in some other nonperforming Real Estate Investment Trust?
 We may also be able to help.

-For more information, contact attorney Brian Mahany at or by phone at (414) 704-6731 (direct).
+For more information, visit our investor fraud recovery page.
+If you have specific questions or want to bring your own claim, contact attorney Brian Mahany at or by phone at (414) 704-6731 (direct).
 Most investment fraud recovery actions are handled on a contingent fee basis meaning we never charge unless we recover money for you.

 MahanyLaw – America’s Stockbroker Fraud Lawyers